 - If you die before the age of 75 your beneficiaries will inherit your fund completely tax-free.

 - If you die after the age of 75 the recipient will pay income tax on any withdrawals they make.
-Also, until April 2016, a 45% tax charge will apply if they remove the entire fund.

 How can you ensure that your partner will receive your pension?

 - Give contact details of your beneficiaries to your provider; your pension does not form part of your will so it is essential that you remember to do this